airnet/airnet/README.md

 a target is identified by the sha256 hash of its public key. a connection can be opened to the target routing packets through the network via a SOCKS5 proxy, where the target hostname is specified as "hash.air"

+hashes of public keys are also used to build IPV4 and IPV6 addresses for devices, such that devices can be treated as traditional TCP or UDP endpoints.

 messages are queued and sent as a route is available to the target.

 zeromq is used as the message queue backing the system, and for all connections.